nusretipek/biovism/content/home/welcome.md

 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
 title: |
-  Wowchemy
-  Research Group
+  UGent Biovism Lab
-hero_media: welcome.jpg
+hero_media: temp.png
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'